 As your website is designed to aid those without legal experience choose the right attorney (ie. you), maintaining and updating the accuracy of the information is super important in order to establish a reputable image online, and convey yourself as an authority in the industry.
 Think of your website like a doormat to your business - make sure its squeaky clean!

-In order to prevent a damaged reputation or lack of trust in your business (trust is surely key in the legal world), we have done our homework for you and compiled a cheatsheet to help you get the most from your attorney website, and convert those visitors into paying customers!
+In order to prevent a damaged reputation or lack of trust in your business (trust is surely key in the legal world), we have done our homework for you and compiled a cheatsheet to help you get the most from your attorney website, and convert those visitors into paying customers.
+Taking the following steps will exponentially increase your business.
+Without further ado, we are going to share the best practices for driving more leads to your attorney website.

 What you put above the fold (i.e. the top of the page before the visitor has to scroll down) on your attorney website is incredibly important because that is the first thing that people will see when they land.
 Therefore, making a good first impression is vital to success.
-Here is a quick breakdown of what we suggest:
+Here is what we suggest to attorneys seeking more leads to their website:

-The content below the fold (where the user has to scroll down the page to read) must be both engaging and valuable to the reader.
+The content below the fold (where the user has to scroll down the page to read) must be both engaging and valuable to the reader in order to generate leads to your attorney website.
 Remember, your website visitor has found you because they have a business legal problem and they are looking for a solution.
 Therefore, it’s key to add as much value as possible throughout your sales copy in order to prove to them you are worthy of their business.

 Showing your clients a list of the key benefits (not features) that you offer is a great way of illustrating the value your services bring to their business.
 Benefits are things like we will not get paid until we win your case”, “10 years of legal experience” etc. These are valuable solutions – see?